Five Ways to Create Shared Value

 4. Consider FATE AI

 Similarly, artificial intelligence (AI) exploded into the daily lives of billions of people during the 2010’s and offers unprecedented opportunities for any organization.
 It is present in the form of search suggestions, email spam filters, voice-to-text, translation, directions, smart speakers, and so much more.
-This decade of AI advancement happened so fast, it, well, just happened.
+AI’s proliferation advanced quickly.
+Moving forward, it shows no signs of slowing down.

 The trick is building these four principles into existing and new AI.
 Transparency is key in the full spectrum of how we develop and apply AI, not just in explaining algorithmic decisions.
 It’s time to put down the sci-fi novel and open the humanities and biology texts!